+As at 28 June.
 This page contains dedicated information for patients on looking after yourself during the Covid-19 coronavirus outbreak.
-There is also information for patients who are shielding and for carers.
-This is in addition to the information on changes to practice services on the home page.

 Please stay safe and respect all the guidance given to you by the government and the practice.
 We are trying to keep all our patients and staff as safe as possible.
 Thank you for your patience and co-operation.

 WHAT TO DO IF YOU THINK YOU HAVE OR MIGHT BE AT RISK OF CORONAVIRUS